Human-AI Synergy Supports Collective Creative Search: Results

 \subsection{Performance analysis}

-To measure \textbf{individual performance} in creative search, we took the maximum similarity score reached by each round in the game and averaged these maxima across all rounds in all games in each condition.
-As shown in Fig.~\ref{main-results}A, the Human-AI Hybrid condition produced the highest individual performance while the AI-only condition produced the lowest.
-The Hybrid condition yielded significantly higher similarity scores compared with the other conditions ($p\leq.026$).
-Human Social and Human Asocial conditions did not differ significantly in individual performance.
+To measure \textbf{performance} in creative search, we took the maximum similarity score reached by each round in the game and averaged these maxima across all rounds in all games in each condition.
+As shown in Fig.~\ref{main-results}A, the Human-AI Hybrid condition produced the highest performance while the AI-only condition produced the lowest.
+The Hybrid condition yielded significantly higher similarity scores compared with the other conditions ($p<.001$).
+Human Social surpassed Human Asocial conditions significantly ($p<.001$), showing the advantage of collective behaviors which is our main focus.

-We next analyzed individual performance as a function of round within the game (Fig.~\ref{main-results}C).
-Across all conditions, scores increased significantly over time; however, the magnitude of improvement differed by condition, with AI showing smaller gains ($\Delta = 23.11$) than the other groups ($\Delta = 37.26-52.56$).
-The dynamics also revealed that different conditions reached individual peak performance at different stages.
-The Human-AI Hybrid condition exhibited an increasing trajectory that plateaued around rounds 6--8, and at round 7 it showed significantly higher maximum similarity than the AI-only condition($p = .02$, $d = 0.47$).
-The AI-only condition showed rapid early gains (rounds 1--5) but plateaued thereafter.
-In contrast, the Human Social condition showed a later surge, with individual performance score peaking at rounds 9--10.
+We next analyzed performance as a function of round within the game (Fig.~\ref{main-results}B).
+Across all conditions, scores increased significantly over time ($p<.001$); however, the magnitude of improvement differed by condition, with AI showing smaller gains ($\Delta = 22.10$) than the other groups ($\Delta = 40.93-53.21$).
+The dynamics also revealed that different conditions reached peak performance at different stages.
+The Human-AI Hybrid condition exhibited a consistently increasing trajectory throughout the game, maintaining the highest scores in the early and middle rounds.
+Notably, it surged rapidly in the early stage: by round 3, it already showed significantly higher maximum similarity than both the Human Asocial and AI-only conditions ($p<.005$).
+The AI-only condition showed modest early gains but plateaued after round 5, ultimately achieving the lowest final scores.
+In contrast, the Human Social condition showed a later surge, with performance accelerating sharply around rounds 7–8 and converging with the Hybrid condition by rounds 9–10.